+Once everyone has arrived, have them seated so you can go over the rules (see Resources).
 Once you have gone through them and answered any questions, you can distribute the disguises, name tags, and headlamps.
 Finally, holding the shuffled task and crewmate assignment decks upside down, have the participants draw one of each.
 It is IMPERATIVE that they keep these two cards secret!
-Gameplay is quiet.
+Game play is quiet.